Tightness in contact metric 3-manifolds: Characteristic foliations and contact topology

 We now have the following important definition in contact geometry due to Giroux \cite{Giroux91}.
 We say that an hypersurface $S$ in a contact manifold $(M,\xi)$ is \dfn{$\xi$--convex} if there is a vector field transverse to $S$ whose flow preserves $\xi$.
 (Normally such a hypersurface is just called convex, but to distinguish this notion from other types of convexity in this paper we use the term $\xi$--convex.)
 In our situation, we can recognize $\xi$--convex spheres using the following very special case of a criterion by Giroux.

 \begin{lemma}[Giroux 1991, \cite{Giroux91}] If a contact structure $\xi$ is simple along a sphere $S,$ then $S$ is $\xi$--convex if and only if $\xi S$ has no degenerate closed leaf. \end{lemma}

 The following proposition explores how a contact structure on a ball can be overtwisted by explaining some relations between simple, almost horizontal and tight.
 The first point is obvious while the second one was observed by Giroux.
+The third one will be crucial for the sphere theorem.
+The second point will not be directly used in this paper but it could prove useful to get tightness radius estimates in later work and its proof is also needed for the third point.

-\begin{proposition} Let $B$ be a ball in a 3--dimensional contact manifold $(M, \xi)$ which is the disjoint union of a point $p$ and a family of spheres $S_t$, $t \in (0, 1].$ \begin{enumerate} \item If all foliations $\xi S_t$ are simple and $\xi|_{B}$ is tight then $\xi$ is almost horizontal along all the $S_t.$ \item If all foliations $\xi S_t$ are almost horizontal, then $\xi|_{B}$ is tight. \end{enumerate} \end{proposition}
+\begin{proposition} Let $B$ be a ball in a 3--dimensional contact manifold $(M, \xi)$ which is the disjoint union of a point $p$ and a family of spheres $S_t$, $t \in (0, 1].$ \begin{enumerate} \item If all foliations $\xi S_t$ are simple and $\xi|_{B}$ is tight then $\xi$ is almost horizontal along all the $S_t.$ \item If all foliations $\xi S_t$ are almost horizontal, then $\xi|_{B}$ is tight. \item If all foliations $\xi S_t$ are simple, and $\xi|_{B}$ is overtwisted then there is some radius $t_1$ such that all foliations $\xi S_t$ for $t \geq t_1$ have closed leaves. \end{enumerate} \end{proposition}

 \begin{proof} To establish the first point we notice that tightness rules out the existence of any closed leaf in any of the characteristic foliations $\xi S_t,$ since such a leaf would bound an overtwisted disk.
 So they are all (trivially) almost horizontal.